 The L-1A for managers and executives qualifies under the EB-1C ‘first preference’ green card route, which has current priority dates across the board.

 L-1Bs however will come under second or third preference levels – typically involving longer wait times.

 The L1 visa offers many benefits to employers.
 It is not subject to an annual limit on the number of visas that can be issued this category, unlike the H-1B, and does not carry with it any educational requirements of the worker.
 It is also classed as ‘dual intent’ and as such, L-1 visa holders may become eligible to apply for US permanent residence.
 In addition, employers can submit blanket applications when transferring multiple employees to reduce the administrative burden of making separate individual applications.

 However, the L1 visa can be one of the more complex visa petitions and is certainly one of the more heavily scrutinized.
 Adjudicators are looking for specific and unequivocal evidence and reasoning as to why a US resident worker could not undertake the work in question and why the applicant is singularly placed to carry out the required work.

 The application process for the L1 visa is however complex and highly involved.
 For an application to succeed, substantial and comprehensive supporting documentation will be critical.
 It will be better to over-document and ensure the adjudicator has all the information required to make a decision on the application.

 Errors or omissions with the submission can result in delays with valuable personnel joining the company’s US operations.

 NNU Immigration’s US attorneys have substantial experience in supporting companies, employees and business owners with US visa applications, including the L-1 visa for intracompany transfers.

-We will work with you to ensure eligibility criteria are satisfied, and to advise on you best to build and present your application to overcome adjudication concerns.
+We will work with you to ensure eligibility criteria are satisfied, and to advise on you on how best to build and present the application to overcome adjudication concerns.